There is a lot of new terminology related to the reforms set out by the Health and Care Bill. Some of this is explained below.

 The Integrated Care Board will be responsible for the day-to-day running of the NHS in Cheshire and Merseyside, including planning and buying healthcare services.

-The current functions of Cheshire and Merseyside’s nine clinical commissioning groups (CCGs) will be transferred to the Integrated Care Board by April 2022, following their closure.
+The current functions of Cheshire and Merseyside’s nine clinical commissioning groups (CCGs) will transfer to NHS Cheshire and Merseyside Integrated Care Board by July 2022, following their closure.

-The Integrated Care Partnership will provide a forum for NHS leaders and local authorities to come together, as equal partners, alongside important stakeholders from across Cheshire and Merseyside.
+The Integrated Care Partnership – called Cheshire and Merseyside Health and Care Partnership – will provide a forum for NHS leaders and local authorities to come together, as equal partners, alongside important stakeholders from across Cheshire and Merseyside.

-Together, the ICP will generate an integrated care strategy to improve health and care outcomes and experiences for people in Cheshire and Merseyside, for which all partners will be accountable.
+Together, Cheshire and Merseyside Health and Care Partnership will generate an integrated care strategy to improve health and care outcomes and experiences for people in Cheshire and Merseyside, for which all partners will be accountable.

-The Cheshire and Merseyside ICB will arrange for some of its functions to be delivered, and decisions about NHS funding to be made in the region’s nine borough places – through Place-Based Partnerships.
+NHS Cheshire and Merseyside Integrated Care Board will arrange for some of its functions to be delivered, and decisions about NHS funding to be made in the region’s nine borough places – through Place-Based Partnerships.

 The ICB will remain accountable for NHS resources deployed at borough place-level.
 The ICB will set out the role of designated place-based leaders within its governance arrangements.